zammad/zammad/README.md

   - This will indicate if there are issues affecting many users
 - Have all tests be successful
   - There are failures not related to my changes (WhatsApp, Zoom, Mailers)
-  - If I had more time I'd fully configure the app and stub out API calls I do not have access to
+  - If I had more time I'd fully configure the app and stub out the API calls I do not have access to
   - I would solve the HashAlignment issue covered below

 ## Issues